Jonathan-Garber/File-Cabinet/readme.txt

 3. Each file has all the capabilities of any normal post.

 == Changelog ==

+= 1.2.4 =
+* Fixed a bug where automatic thumbnail download was still activated when the setting was turned off.
+* Documentation updates.

 = 1.2.3 =
 * Added the ability to select which post types get the File Cabinet Shortcodes metabox.